The estrogen theory ends here! Debunking the biggest myth surrounding perimenopause and menopause.

 What is needed is a change in thinking about midlife women’s health to clear up the confusion between correlation and causation.

+Similar levels of confusion have played out with other theories that were held true for centuries, only to be debunked by a change in thinking, which led to new science.
 Dominant narratives can and do change, and to get inspired as to how this might happen, we need look no further than my garden…and we need to talk a little bit about moths.

 Moths?
 Yes, moths!
 Stay with me!

 In my garden, when a long dry weather spell is followed by one day of rain and then another dry day, as if by magic, small brown moths fill the air.